Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 `bundle exec cucumber -n <part of feature name>`

+To run features with a specific tag run

+`bundle exec cucumber --tags @tag-name`

 To include or exclude tags see [the cucumber documentation](https://github.com/cucumber/cucumber/wiki/Tags#running-a-subset-of-scenarios)

 ## Controlling the test environment